 8. Bonus: Progesterone Deficiency

 Even though progesterone is not considered a nutrient, a progesterone deficiency can easily wreak havoc on a woman’s health and well-being.
-Progesterone supports a woman throughout her entire life especially during those years when the symptoms of hormonal imbalance that comes with PMS, peri-menopause and post menopause become troublesome.
+Progesterone supports a woman throughout her entire life, especially during those years when the symptoms of hormonal imbalance that comes with PMS, peri-menopause, and post-menopause become troublesome.

 Why you need progesterone

-For women, balanced progesterone levels support healthy breasts, help the body to use fat for energy, act as a natural diuretic, act as a natural anti-depressant, facilitate healthy thyroid function, support healthy blood clotting, support healthy libido, support healthy blood sugar levels, normalize zinc and copper levels, increased bone building and promotes normal sleep patterns.
+For women, balanced progesterone levels support healthy breasts, help the body to use fat for energy, act as a natural diuretic, act as a natural anti-depressant, facilitate healthy thyroid function, support healthy blood clotting, support healthy libido, support healthy blood sugar levels, normalize zinc and copper levels, increased bone building and promote normal sleep patterns.

-Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes and vaginal dryness.
+Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes, and vaginal dryness.

 How to get progesterone